ddeutils/ddedocs/docs/abstract/data_mesh/data-as-a-product.md

 - **A list of recommended restaurants nearby**.
 Since the list is curated specifically for you, this data product is an automated decision-making one.
 The interface to access it is an app or website.
-- **A “faster route now available” notification on Google Maps** is a decision support data product (as you are the one making the decision) and its interface is a web/app.
+- **A "faster route now available" notification on Google Maps** is a decision support data product (as you are the one making the decision) and its interface is a web/app.
 - **A self-driving car** is a data product too.
 Since it drives automatically,